 This one pan Mediterranean rice is a great low fuss, minimal clean up hearty and rich summer meal.
 Perfect for a dinner party to feed a big group!

-Or just make it for yourself, because you’ll be happy to be eating these leftovers for days!
+Or just make a whole pan of Mediterranean rice for yourself, because you’ll be happy to be eating these leftovers for days!

 This one pan mediterranean rice with sausage, lemon and olives is going to be your new favorite dinner meal.
 Hearty and rich, packed full of protein and veggies with a deep and complex flavor profile this is the perfect dinner party meal.
 You only need one pan, one knife and one cutting board.
 Minimal clean up required.
 Gluten Free and Dairy Free too. | avocadopesto.com